 A key factor is whether or not the cells look mature.
-The most immature cells are called blasts.
-Having too many blasts in the sample, especially in the blood, is a typical sign of leukemia.
+Having a lot of immature cells (blasts) in the sample, especially in the blood, is a typical sign of leukemia.

-The doctor also might use a number of very precise lab tests to diagnose and classify leukemia.
+The doctor also might use a number of other lab tests to diagnose and classify leukemia.
 You might hear some of the following terms used:

 - Flow cytometry

-These tests are explained in detail our document Childhood Leukemia.
+These tests are explained in our detailed guide, Childhood Leukemia.

 Other blood tests: If the child does have leukemia, other blood tests will be done to measure certain chemicals in the blood to see how well the liver, kidneys, and other organs are working.
 Tests may also be done to check for infections so they can be treated right away.